mockery/mockery/README.md

 The current Mockery 0.9.4 release is the final version to have PHP 5.3 as a minimum requirement.
 The minimum PHP requirement has been moved to PHP 5.4 for future releases.
-Also, the PEAR channel will go offline permanently no earlier than 30 June 2015.
+Also, the PEAR channel has gone offline permanently since 30 June 2015.

 ## Mock Objects